noeppi-noeppi/Cranberry/README.md

 ### Run Cranberry

-Cranberry uses file named `config.yaml` inside the current working directory as configuration.
+Cranberry uses a file named `config.yaml` inside the current working directory as configuration.
 You can find the default values and the explanations for the various configuration keys [here](./config.yaml).
+When using the Docker container, you can mount it to `/data/config.yaml`.

 To run Cranberry, just invoke the `cranberry` binary (or run the docker container).
 You'll then be able to access the web-ui in your browser.

+### Wildcard shortlinks

+By default a shortlink with name `hello` will only redirect the resource `/hello` but not `/hello/world`.
+However users with the `manage` permission can also create wildcard shortlinks.
+Using `hello*` as a shortlink name will **not** redirect `/hello` but redirect everything below `/hello` while keeping the extra part of the URL intact.

 ### API